gc-net/.github/profile/README.md

 ## Get involved

-I'm always looking for more talented engineers, managers, lawyers and marketers to help achieve this dream.
+We are always looking for more talented engineers, managers, lawyers and marketers to help achieve this dream.
-I'm not just looking for the most experienced or most qualified.
-I'm looking for the critical thinkers, the driven engineers who take on the vision and push the idea further than it currently is.
+We are not just looking for the most experienced or most qualified.
+We're looking for the critical thinkers, the driven engineers who take on the vision and push the idea further than it currently is.
 If this sounds like you, shoot an email and work with us or feel free to start making pull requests!

 The trick with is: take the initiative.